Marv Foley: 1981–83

 In 1981, Foley opened the season in the minor leagues for the first time in three seasons.
 He spent the full season with the White Sox' new Triple-A affiliate, the Edmonton Trappers, where he batted .296 and a professional best of 11 home runs.

 In 1982, Foley was back in the majors, but as the White Sox' third-string catcher behind Carlton Fisk and Marc Hill.
 He appeared in 27 games, with 36 at bats, in which he batted .111 with one RBI.

 In 1983, it was back to Triple-A, again with a new White Sox affiliate, the Denver Bears.
 This time, he had what would be his best batting average in a full Triple-A season at .319, and he hit double digits in home runs with 10.
 However, after the season ended, he was allowed to become a minor league free agent.

 Rangers

 A month later, Foley signed a contract with the Texas Rangers.
 In 1984, Foley played a full season in the majors for the second time, splitting time at catcher with Donnie Scott and Ned Yost.
-On the last day of the season, in the first game of a doubleheader against the California Angels, he made the final out of Mike Witt's perfect game.
+On the last game of the season, he made the final out of Mike Witt's perfect game.
 Pinch-hitting for Curtis Wilkerson, he grounded out to second to end the game.
-It turned out to be his last at bat in the major leagues.
+He is the only player in MLB history to make the last out of a perfect game in his last MLB at bat.

 While he batted .217 in 1984, he established personal major-league bests with 6 home runs and 19 RBI.
 After the season, he was released by the Rangers.